ashutoshnayakIE/Data-Science-Tutorials/README.md

 This repository includes short tutorial on specific data science concepts.
 Although the topics might seem little scattered and random, I came across these topics when working on my research and seemed to me like these are not well covered (in explainable format in forums like medium, you tube as a follow up to the research papers).
 The links to the tutorials are:

 ## XGBoost
 XGboost is well known machine learning algorithm.
 XGBoost is famously been used in multiple Kaggle competition winning solutions.
-While there are a lot of resources on how to implement XGBoost, how to interpret and improve XGBoost models, the following blog talks about how new trees are generated in XGBoost (very similar to boosted trees algorithm). https://towardsdatascience.com/xgboost-an-intuitive-explanation-88eb32a48eff
+While there are a lot of resources on how to implement XGBoost, how to interpret and improve XGBoost models, the following blog talks about how new trees are generated in XGBoost (very similar to boosted trees algorithm). <br>
+https://towardsdatascience.com/xgboost-an-intuitive-explanation-88eb32a48eff

 ## A/B Testing